 Built-in sharding and horizontal partitioning tables across multiple servers with clustering using Spider and Xpand or Galera Cluster

-More vibrant open source community of active contributors (5x larger than PostgreSQL) with GNU and GPL licensing (Note: PostgreSQL uses a BSL license that has no constraints but it means that innovation is most often not shared)
+Vibrant open source community of active contributors with GNU and GPL licensing (Note: PostgreSQL uses an open source license akin to BSD innovations do not have to be shared)

 Single open source base and an option for a single commercial support vendor in MariaDB Corporation for a consistent set of advanced features and functionality across all major cloud platforms and on premises